 One in four children who use the internet on a regular basis have been exposed to unwanted pornography.
 Even the most harmless Google search can lead to websites promoting racism, religious radicalization, or even encouraging people to commit violence or suicide.

 Most social media platforms, such as Twitter and Facebook, are screened for inappropriate content or communications aimed at children.
 But the simple fact is that not all bad things can be intercepted.
+For instance, many sexual predators use Reddit, so it’s important to educate yourself about just how safe it is for kids and young teens.

 Unrestricted chat rooms and messaging apps, such as WhatsApp, are far harder to regulate.
 As we mentioned earlier, 60% of the teens have received some form of communication from a stranger.
 Just over half of those contacted replied to those messages.
+Sexual predators are also a serious danger with social virtual reality apps for kids.

 A 2017 survey indicated that around 15% of children under the age of 15 have been exposed to some form of cyberbullying.
 To put that in context, physical bullying affects around 20% of school-age children in the U.S., meaning cyberbullying has grown to become as much of a problem as physical bullying.